Sensor Integration

 Proximity Verification

-With a wristband assigned to a patient, the staff phone:
+With a wristband assigned to a patient, the staff handheld:

 - Scans for nearby BLE wristbands